 Andy Clark argues that humans are "natural-born cyborgs" - we commonly incorporate external tools into our daily routines of thinking and being - we might have overemphasized the exceptionalism of the human brain at the expense of the concept of mind.
 All throughout human history we designed tools, but tools designed us back by shaping our minds.
 Perhaps this new, technologically extended mind is something worth noticing.
 Over time, we tend to "outsource" more and more of our cognition to our technology.
 One could easily envision the Future of Networked Mind - boxes, wires, tires, keyboards, and crude mechanisms will disappear from sight while our technology keeps on minituarizing and blending with us and our environments up to the point when we'll do most of our thinking on the "Cloud".

 It follows that consciousness doesn't arise from the brain activity, as some neuroscientists still believe, but rather "non-local" consciousness arises from quantum processes at large.
 To use the metaphor of our Information Age, consciousness is to humans as the Cloud is to computers.
-One may come to realization that a basic building block of consciousness is not some kind of neural correlate but a discrete, "digital", Conscious Observer Moment.
-COM is a self-collapse of the quantum wave function - a point in the infinity of probabilistic space, or as a quantum physicist Dr.John Hagelin refers to as the Unified Field - that's how integrated information "feels" like when collapsing "the superposition" of all other potentialities.
+One may come to realization that a basic building block of consciousness is not some kind of neural correlate but a discrete, "digital", Conscious Instant.
+CI is a subjectivistic collapse of the wave of probabilities, or as quantum physicist Dr.John Hagelin refers to as the Unified Field - that's how integrated information "feels" like when collapsing "the superposition" of all other potentialities.

 Video: Global Harmony Crew - John Hagelin on The Unified Field